-- De-Dupe Status - In the case you are flagging duplicates you can also have th new possible duplicate contacts placed in a separate workflow status so they can be sorted thru later.
+- De-Dupe Status - In the case you are flagging duplicates, you can also have the new possible duplicate contacts placed in a separate workflow status so they can be sorted thru later.

-If after viewing the CSV file in excel or other similar software you are still having issues importing the CSV File.
-We suggest opening it in a Notepad editor.
+- View the .csv file in excel or other similar software you are still having issues importing the .csv file (preferably in a Notepad editor).
 This may reveal some issue not easily visible in Excel.
 For example in the item pictured below the you may notice there is a 'space' in front of the "phone" column header.
 This is something that will cause the import to fail and you may have not noticed it when viewing the file in Excel.

 The assignment options allow you to assign leads on creation to users and companies.
 This will allow leads to be worked as soon as they are received into the CRM.

 - Assigning On - Check the box to activate the further assignment options you will set in this section.

 - Public - Checking this box will make all the leads created thru this data source "Public".
 Public leads are viewable within the entire company and do not follow the other sharing options that may limit what contact users are able to see.
 The contact can be made "Private" again later from the edit contact page (Client Dashboard).

 - Company - Select the company you wish to assign the lead to.
 This will affect what user are displayed in the next option; Assigned To.

 - Assigned To - Select the user you want leads to be assigned to.
 You can select multiple users by holding down 'CTRL' while clicking on the users.
 If multiple user are selected the leads will be distributed evenly.